 There are 3 contributing factors to the aging face – a loss of facial volume, a change in the overlying skin envelope (discoloration, lines and wrinkles) and sagging from the effects of gravity and loss of tissue elasticity and strength.
 For patients whose appearance doesn’t match their internal age, a facelift (rhytidectomy) may help you look younger and more refreshed by addressing the latter.
-Dr. Kenneth O. Rothaus is a board-certified plastic surgeon that performs facelift surgery for Manhattan patients seeking natural, lasting results.
+Dr. Kenneth O. Rothaus is a board-certified plastic surgeon that performs facelift surgery for Manhattan & New York patients seeking natural, lasting results.
 By incorporating the latest skin tightening techniques, Dr. Rothaus’ facelift tightens underlying facial tissues, removes excess fat, and smoothens loose skin on the face and neck.
 This improves cheek folds, loose jowls and sagging skin around the neck.
 Combined with nonsurgical skin rejuvenation treatments such as BOTOX and fillers or a skin resurfacing procedure, the results can take a decade off of one’s appearance.

 Good candidates for facelifts are men or women who demonstrate: